28.2 C

 Canberra Liberals leader Elizabeth Lee has apologised for making a rude gesture at RiotAct journalist Ian Bushnell last night, acknowledging that her behaviour was unprofessional.

 Ms Lee explained that her reaction stemmed from a history of challenging interactions with Mr Bushnell, whom she described as consistently “incredibly aggressive” and interruptive during press conferences.
-While Ms Lee emphasised that she respected journalists and their rôle in asking tough questions, she noted that she felt “constantly badgered and harassed” by Mr Bushnell.
+While Ms Lee emphasised that she respected journalists and their rôle in asking tough questions, she said that she felt “constantly badgered and harassed” by Mr Bushnell.

 Mr Bushnell has said he was doing his job, and rejected any suggestion of unprofessional conduct, RiotAct has reported.
 “As a practising journalist, I’m there to ask questions on behalf of the public,” Mr Bushnell was reported as saying.
 “For me, it gets frustrating when politicians evade or deflect questions.”